UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 ## 7) Pickup and Delivery Operations and Conditions

-Pickup and delivery actions are managed by `game.py` and require the vehicle to remain inside the valid region for the full action duration.
+Pickup and delivery actions are managed by `game.py` and require the vehicle to remain inside the valid region for the full action duration

 ### Hold Time